zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 # Other functions {#concept_wzd_xhm_vdb .concept}

+This article shows you how to use functions such as cast, decode, least, array, split, map, and so on.

 ## CAST {#section_bpc_dy1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
-cast(expr as <type>)
+cast(expr as &lt;type>)
 ```

-**Usage**:

-Converts the result of expression to object type.
-For example, cast \(‘1’ as bigint\) converts string ‘1’ to bigint ‘1’.
-If the conversion is unsuccessful or not supported, an exception is thrown.
+convert the result of expression to object type.
+For example, cast \(‘1’ as bigint\) is to convert string ‘1’ to bingint ‘1’.
+If the conversion is unsuccessful or the conversion is not supported, an exception occurs.

 **Note:**

--   cast \(double as bigint\): Converts double type value to bigint type value.
+-   cast \(double as bigint\): convert Double type value to Bigint type value.
--   cast \(string as bigint\): While the string is converted to ‘bigint’ type, if the digits indicated by ‘int’ exist in this string, it is converted to ‘bigint’ type directly.
-If the digits indicated by ‘float’ or ‘exponent’ exist in this string, firstly they are converted to ‘double’ type and then converted to ‘bigint’ type.
+-   cast\(string as bigint\) converts a value of the string type into a value of the bigint type.
+If the string is composed of numerals expressed in integer form, it is directly converted into a value of the bigint type.
+-   If the string is composed of numerals expressed in the float or exponent form, it is converted into a value of the double type first and then into a value of the bigint type.
--   For cast \(string as datetime\) or cast \(datetime as string\), it adopts the default datetime format yyyy-mm-dd hh: mi: ss.
+-   \* cast\(string as datetime\) or cast\(datetime as string\) adopts the default format yyyy-mm-dd hh:mi:ss.

 ## COALESCE {#section_dts_3y1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 coalesce(expr1, expr2, ...)